Patrick Olsen

-Patrick Haakon Olsen (born 23 April 1994) is a Danish professional footballer who plays as a midfielder for Polish Ekstraklasa club Śląsk Wrocław.
+Patrick Haakon Olsen (born 23 April 1994) is a Danish professional footballer who plays as a midfielder for Danish 1st Division club Horsens.

 A talent of the Brøndby academy, Olsen joined Italian Serie A club Inter Milan at age 18.
 After several spells with clubs in Norway, France and Switzerland, he returned to Denmark to play for Helsingør.
 After successive relegations, he moved to AaB before joining rivals AGF in 2020 after a breakout season.
+In early 2022, he signed for Polish top-flight side Śląsk Wrocław.

 Olsen has gained 43 caps for several Danish national youth teams, including 23 appearances for the under-17 team.

 Club career

 Brøndby

 Born in Tårnby, Olsen joined the youth academy of Brøndby as an eight-year-old.
 He was promoted to the first-team squad in 2012, and made his professional debut in the Danish Superliga on 6 May 2012 against AaB.
 He made three appearances for the club.

 Inter Milan

 On 31 August 2012, Olsen signed with Serie A club Inter Milan on a three-year contract.

 He played in Guinness Cup in 2013 with Inter and appeared in one Coppa Italia match, coming on as a substitute against Trapani.
 In February 2014, he was loaned out to Norwegian club Strømsgodset.

 He spent 2014 on loan to Strømsgodset, but failed to break into the team, playing only 6 matches.
 He played instead mostly for the reserve team, where he received three red cards in total during the season.
 On 2 February 2015, Olsen was released from Inter.